CartoDB/documentation/app/content/carto-user-manual/settings/understanding-your-organization-quotas.md

 #### Editor users

 An editor is a user that has permissions to create and edit maps, connections, applications...
-This is a hard quota, and will be enforced whenever you try to add new editors.
+This is a hard quota, and will be enforced whenever you try to add new editors or when new editors try join the organization.
 For more information on how to manage users, check [Managing User Roles](/carto-user-manual/settings/managing-user-roles/).

+Users set as "Admin" also count towards the editor quotas.

 {{% bannerNote title="Example"%}}
-If I already have 3 out of 3 editors available, I won't be able to invite new editors or promote viewers to editors.
+If I already have 3 out of 3 editors/admins available, I won't be able to invite new editors or promote viewers to editors or admins.
 {{%/ bannerNote %}}

 ---